hoangduytranuk/blender_manual/blender_docs/manual/editors/graph_editor/channels.rst

 Delete Channels :kbd:`X`
-   Deletes the whole channel from the current action (i.e. unlink the underlying F-Curve data-block from this action data-block).
+   Deletes the whole channel from the current action (i.e. unlink the underlying F-curve data-block from this action data-block).

    .. warning::